Pratyush001-git/Web-designing-CA1/README.md

 # Web-designing-CA1
 This is a simple HTML project showcasing a webpage related to the **Apple Smartwatch**.
-It was created as part of a practice project on basic web development.
+It was created as part of internal assessment project on basic web development.

 ## Features
 - Built using **pure HTML**